 2.9.1.
 Scholarships

 All scholarships are fulfilled through the Video Games and Esports Foundation https://www.vef.gg/.
-Team admins will be contacted by a VEF representative to gather information on the relevant students shortly after the end of a tournament.
+Organization admins will be contacted by a VEF representative to gather information on the relevant students shortly after the end of a tournament.
 Read more about scholarships here.

 2.10.
 Withdrawal